flag United States United States: Tax system

 (effective for taxable years beginning after 31 December 2022)

 15% minimum tax on adjusted financial statement income (AFSI) of C corporations.
 The book minimum tax increases a taxpayer’s tax to the extent that the tentative minimum tax exceeds regular tax plus base erosion and anti-abuse tax (BEAT).
+An applicable corporation is any domestic corporation (excluding RICs, REITs, and S corporations) with a three-year average adjusted financial statement income of USD 1 billion, determined over a three-year lookback period ending with the relevant tax year.

 Click here for further info.